-The deadline for an athlete to submit an appeal to the Appeals Committee is 12 noon on April 20, 2024.
+The deadline for an athlete to submit an appeal to the Appeals Committee is 12 noon on April 27, 2024.
 Appeals will only be accepted on the MTCS-provided Notice of Appeal template.
 Please refer to the appeals section of your PSO/MSO's Athlete Selection Criteria document prior to completing this form.

+Return form to: Quest for Gold Appeals Committee c/o Ministry of Heritage, Sport, Tourism and Culture Industries Sport, Recreation and Community Programs Division 777 Bay Street, 18th Floor, Toronto ON M7A 1S5 Email: guestforgold@ontario.ca

+Full Name

+Address City

-Return form to: Quest for Gold Appeals Committee c/o Ministry of Heritage, Sport, Tourism and Culture Industries Sport, Recreation and Community Programs Division 777 Bay Street, 18th Floor, Toronto ON M7A 1S5 Email: questforgold@ontario.ca Full Name City \\\\ Address \\ Postal Code Phone Email Sport / PSO \\\\\ Reason for Appeal (Check all that apply): Whether or not the PSO/MSO has completed the selection process in accordance with its own published selection criteria and related procedures; Whether or not the PSO/MSO applied the section criteria in a manner that was free from bias. discrimination and/or conflict of interest.
-Provide a two-line summary of the reason for the appeal: In the space below, (continue on to next page as needed) provide the reasons communicated to you by your PSO/MSO as to why you were not nominated for an Ontario Card, and the date the information was provided.
+Postal Code Phone Email

+Sport / PSO

+Reason for Appeal (Check all that apply):

+Whether or not the PSO/MSO has completed the selection process in accordance with its own published selection criteria and related procedures;

+Whether or not the PSO/MSO applied the section criteria in a manner that was free from bias, discrimination and/or conflict of interest.

+Provide a two-line summary of the reason for the appeal:

+In the space below, (continue on to next page as needed) provide the reasons communicated to you by your PSO/MSO as to why you were not nominated for an Ontario Card, and the date the information was provided.
 (Note: This Appeal will not be accepted unless it contains a response from your PSO/MSO.)

-Date of PSO response:
+Date of PSO response:\\\\\

-situation to allow the Appea e on to next page as needed), prov als Committee to understand the ba pporting documentation as necess isis of the appeal (please PI FASE NOTE that all decis sions of the Appeals Committee are o final .
-LEAGE HOTE that an decis sions of the Appeals Committee are ,a Print Name of Appellant Signature of Appellant Date All information provided to o the Appeals Committee will be s and the PSO hared with both the Appellan
+In the space below (continue on to next page as needed), provide a detailed account of the situation to allow the Appeals Committee to understand the basis of the appeal (please submit additional pages/supporting documentation as necessary):

+PLEASE NOTE that all decisions of the Appeals Committee are final.

+A.

+Print Name of Appellant

+Signature of Appellant

+Date

+All information provided to the Appeals Committee will be shared with both the Appellant and the PSO Date